 What are some key factors that really elevate a school’s on-campus experience?

 Student leadership and traditions can certainly enhance a school community, and these factors truly improve connection and relationships.
 We need more traditions here at EF.
 We need ceremony and feeling part of something.
 We need glue.
 We need to feel stuck together by tradition.
-We started the HOUSE system (Go VILLAGE!) as a way to, across all grade levels, connect kids by doing fun things and being silly with them.
+We started the HOUSE system as a way to connect kids across all grade levels by doing fun things and being silly with them.
 We also need to realize that small events on campus can also be positive, it doesn’t always have to be 650 kids…it could be 45 kids who had an awesome experience together doing something simple one night.
-I can’t wait for the students to meet Robert Channing, a mentalist who will be coming to campus in March!
-That event is for everyone, and if students don’t go see his show they will miss out on an amazing opportunity.
-I’ve seen his show 4 times and it keeps me up at night, during one show he called on me in the audience and asked me to explain why September 21st was so important to me… it’s my oldest son’s birthdate!
-How could he know that?
-These events add to our sense of community awe!

 What are some ways you think students can make the most of their experience living on campus?